exhu/miodj2/docs/lang.rst

 Build layout
 ------------

-A package is a set of files (in single and subdirs if necessary).
+A package is a set of files.
 Each of the source files can refer to symbols defined in the other files of the package.